 Los Angeles County has recently launched a virtual inspection program for residential photovoltaic installations.
 This program is not mandatory and must be agreed to by the inspector.
-The process requires the applicant have an active valid permit for the work, a flashlight, and an approved application for a video call such as Skype or Facetime.
-As opposed to examining the system in person, the inspector instructs the applicant to show the important aspects of the system virtually.
+The process requires that the applicant have an active valid permit for the work, a flashlight, and an approved application for a video call such as Skype or Facetime.
+As opposed to examining the system in person, the inspector instructs the applicant to show the important aspects of the system virtually, through the phone's video application.
 Then, the inspector sends a copy of a correction notice within 30 minutes and updates inspection records as necessary.
 The program is expected to achieve reductions in soft costs for both applicants and safety inspectors.
 The program is set to be evaluated in a few months to determine inspectors' comfort level towards virtual inspections, as well as their efficacy compared to in-person inspections.

-6.1.2 - Institute Energy Benchmarking Policy for Large Commercial Buildings involves comparison of how much energy buildings use, normally specified per square foot so that it applies to buildings of different sizes.
-Depending on the implementation, it can be either voluntary or mandatory.
-Currently, AB802 requires all buildings greater than 50,000 sqft to benchmark their energy consumption by June 1st, 201845.
-This could apply to between 36 - 89 buildings in Goleta, based on JDL mapping data46 and SLED data, taken from CoStar Realty Information47.
-Impacts are currently estimated based on the latter data.
+6.1.2 - Institute Energy Benchmarking Policy for Large Commercial Buildings

+While state-wide building codes are aimed at making new construction more energy-efficient, energy benchmarking is aimed at reducing the energy use of already constructed buildings.
+Energy benchmarking involves comparison of how much energy buildings use, normally specified per square foot so that it applies to buildings of different sizes.
+Depending on the implementation, the benchmarking can be either voluntary or mandatory.
+Currently, AB802 requires all buildings greater than 50,000 ft2 to benchmark their energy consumption by June 1st, 2018.48 This requirement could apply to between 36 - 89 buildings in Goleta, based on JDL mapping data49 and SLED data, taken from CoStar Realty Information.50 Impacts are currently estimated based on the latter data.